How to treat canine otitis or ear infection

 Canine otitis should be treated properly by a professional so that it doesn't worsen.
 Go to your veterinarian right away so they can give your dog the treatment it needs, if it's severe, they will administer antibiotics.

-If you want to read similar articles to How to treat canine otitis or ear infection, we recommend you visit our Pets category.
+If you'd like to read similar articles to How to treat canine otitis or ear infection, we recommend you browse around our Pets category.